antododo/withdrawal-timer/README.md

 # withdrawal-timer

-This smart contract is a safe where you can put your ETH, and if something happens to you, someone you trust (allowdAddress) will be able to withdraw the ETH after a certain amount of time.
+This smart contract is a safe where you can put your ETH, and if something happens to you, someone you allowed (allowedAddress) will be able to withdraw the ETH after a certain amount of time.

 ## 1. The owner deploys the contract with a certain amount of ETH

 ## 2. The allowed address (or the owner) requests a withdraw
-The requester choose the amount to withdraw and need to pay 0.1ETH are to prevent spam request.
+The requester choose the amount to withdraw and need to pay 0.1ETH to prevent spam request.

 ## 3. Once the timer for this request his over
 The allowed address (or the owner) can withdraw the amount knowing the request id.